 Items in the viewing group tables are arranged in numbered groups (for example, group 26230 consisting of the items pipeline area and cable area) which in turn are arranged in layers (for example, layer 26000 consisting of cautionary areas).
 The groups are arranged by IMO Category, in the sequence of INT 1; upper-case letters following group numbers correspond to symbolisation sections in INT 1.

 Viewing groups from different IMO categories must not be combined under a single display selector.

+[ Needs reference Independent Mariner Selections .
+See reference Portrayal Issue https://github.com/S-101-Portrayal-subWG/Working-Documents/issues/18 ]

-Viewing group layers
+Viewing group layers [INFORMATIVE]

 Table C-10 shows the layers and numbering scheme for viewing groups.
 Groups for Mariner’s information are in italics.